pacav69/komodo-ext-docs/debugingcode.md

         ;xdebug.profiler_enable=1
         ;xdebug.profiler_output_dir=/tmp

-Delete the ; in front of the text under ';; Only Zend OR (!)
-XDebug' so it reads like this:
+Delete the ; in front of the text under &apos;;; Only Zend OR (!)
+XDebug&apos; so it reads like this:

         ;[XDebug]
         ;; Only Zend OR (!)
 XDebug
-        zend_extension="/Applications/mampstack-5.5.27-0/php/lib/php/extensions/xdebug.so"
+        zend_extension=&quot;/Applications/mampstack-5.5.27-0/php/lib/php/extensions/xdebug.so&quot;
         xdebug.remote_enable=true
         xdebug.remote_host=127.0.0.1
         xdebug.remote_port=9000